wyattscarpenter/hyperpoker/README.md

 # hyperpoker

-> I ’ardly know ’er
+> I ’ard’ardly know ’er’er

 This repo contains various ideas I have had regarding hyperpoker, which I also call generalized poker or generalized hyperpoker.
 Herein are also contained a wide variety of facts and impressions about playing cards and their history in general, which are relevant only to a small piece of hyperpoker, but must indeed be included for that part (although that part in total can be completely skipped if one does not care).